billwerk/third-party-psp-integrations/README.md

 ### Code structure

-- `PaymentGateway` - a web application, determines a communication level with billwerk.
+- `PaymentGateway` - a web application that determines a communication level with billwerk.
-- `PaymentGateway.Application` - set of handlers responsible for validation of input data and pass them to PSP-handlers.
+- `PaymentGateway.Application` - set of handlers responsible for validation of input data and passing them to PSP handlers.
 It has handlers to process PSP webhooks and apply updates from them to transactions.
 - `PaymentGateway.Domain` - contains `BillwerkSDK`, it is a set of requests and responses of DTO models that must be used together with `PaymentGateway` endpoints.
-In addition, it includes transaction models to store transaction data in strong-typed manner like validation rules, i.e. domain of application.
+In addition, it includes transaction models to store transaction data in a strong-typed manner like validation rules, i.e., the domain of the application.
-- `PaymentGateway.Infrastructure` - an infrastructure related code:
+- `PaymentGateway.Infrastructure` - an infrastructure-related code:
   - serialization,
   - specific code for data storages (MongoDb / custom in memory storage),
   - Dependency Injection,
   - logging etc.

 > **Important note** : ```PaymentGateway.Application```, ```PaymentGateway.Domain```, ```PaymentGateway.Infrastructure``` layers are under hood functionality in terms of
-billwerk-communication API endpoints.
-They are contain logic of collecting, validating and processing transaction data and **billwerk doesn't specify by this sample how it must be implemented**.
-All of this can be designed in any preferable way, with any other programming language, technologies, packages, libraries, architecture, data storage and so on.
+Billwerk+ Transform communication API endpoints.
+They contain logic of collecting, validating and processing transaction data and **Billwerk+ Transform doesn't specify by this sample how it must be implemented**.
+All of this can be designed in any way that is preferable, including any other programming language, technologies, packages, libraries, architecture, data storage, etc.

 The `PaymentGateway` web project contains endpoints that are mostly needed to be implemented in order to achieve correct communication with billwerk.
 It works perfectly as an initial point of implementation.
-Requests and responses models used inside `PaymentGateway` web project refer to `PaymentGateway.Domain.BillwerkSDK` folder.
+Requests and response models used inside the `PaymentGateway` web project refer to the `PaymentGateway.Domain.BillwerkSDK` folder.
 They are connected together by `PaymentGateway` API endpoints.
 That is a crucial part of 3-rd party PSP implementation.

-Repository also includes two projects related to payment providers:
+The repository also includes two projects related to payment providers:
 - `FakeProvider`
-    - contains a hardcoded mock responses from a hypothetical PSP.
+    - contains hardcoded mock responses from a hypothetical PSP.
 Can be used for any kind of testing purposes.
-- `Reepay`
+- `Reepay` (Former name of Billwerk+ Pay)
-    - a battle-ready implementation of [Reepay's](https://reepay.com/) PSP with a _credit card_ payment role,
-  which fully relies on `PaymentGateway.Domain.BillwerkSDK.DTO.Requests` models and it produces responses in `PaymentGateway.Domain.BillwerkSDK.DTO.Responses` models.
+    - a battle-ready implementation of [Billwerk+ Pay](https://www.billwerk.plus/pay-payment-gateway/) PSP with a _credit card_ payment role, which fully relies on `PaymentGateway.Domain.BillwerkSDK.DTO.Requests` models and it produces responses in `PaymentGateway.Domain.BillwerkSDK.DTO.Responses` models.

->"**Battle-ready**" - any kind of billwerk-related payment operations that can be processed via this sample application.
-You can test it if you have Reepay API test account credentials (see Reepay chapter).
+>"**Battle-ready**" - any kind of Billwerk+ Transform-related payment operations that can be processed via this sample application.
+You can test it if you have Billwerk+ Pay API test account credentials (see Reepay chapter).

 ### Setup & Launch